bertofurth/Seagate-Central-Utils/motion/README-motion.md

 #### Startup script - /etc/init.d/motion-init.sh
 In order for "motion" to run at system startup, an init script starting the server is required.
-We have included a custom startup script in this project called "motion-init.sh".
+We have included a custom startup script in this project called "motion-init.sh" which gets installed into the "/usr/local/etc/motion" directory but it needs to be moved from here.

-As mentioned above, this script is setup to assume that there is a user called "motion" that will be running the motion service.
+This startup script is setup to assume that there is a user called "motion" that will be running the motion service.

-The "motion-init.sh" script needs to be transferred to the Seagate Central and then installed into the "/etc/init.d/" directory as follows.
+The "motion-init.sh" script needs to be copied to the "/etc/init.d/" directory as follows.

     install -o root -m 755 motion-init.sh /etc/init.d

-Finally, generate the symbolic links that will cause the script to be invoked at system startup as follows.
+Generate the symbolic links that will cause the script to be invoked at system startup as follows.

     update-rc.d motion-init.sh defaults 77